stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 This room has an excellent sound system.
 It also has a TV.

+This is the largest (and best) dance studio on campus, but also the most in-demand.

 ### Studio 115

 1. Enter Roble Gym via the main entrance.